 All the details of a trial, including any evidence or testimony presented by you, the defendant, your attorneys, or any other witnesses, and any compensation awarded, will normally become matters of public record that can be accessed by anyone, now or in the future, including:

 A pre-trial settlement, on the other hand, will allow you to keep all of that information private.
-The party accused of negligence in a settlement will often require a non-disclosure clause in order to protect themselves from public scrutiny, and the injured party can make the same stipulation.
+Indeed, the party accused of negligence in a settlement will often require a non-disclosure clause in order to protect themselves from public scrutiny.
+(You've no doubt heard about such things in high-profile lawsuits involving celebrities that are settled out of court.)
+What most people don't know is that you –as the injured party—can make the same stipulation.

 Your attorney should discuss with you in detail the benefits and potential risks of taking your case to trial, and allow you to make an educated final decision.